-9.2 Tahoe-LAFS Support
+8.2 Tahoe-LAFS Support

-All Tahoe-LAFS client nodes can run a frontend SFTP server, allowing regular SFTP clients (like /usr/bin/sftp, the sshfs FUSE plugin, and many others) to access the file store.
-They can also run an FTP server, so FTP clients (like /usr/bin/ftp, ncftp, and others) can too.
+All Tahoe-LAFS client nodes can run a frontend SFTP server, allowing regular SFTP clients (like /usr/bin/sftp, the sshfs FUSE plugin, and many others) to access the virtual filesystem.
+They can also run an FTP server, so FTP clients (like /usr/bin/ftp, noftp, and others) can too.
 These frontends sit at the same level as the web-API interface.